Be proud of the woman you are, and others will start to take notice.

 Is confidence in a woman sexy?
 To a confident man it is.
 It's a wonderful aphrodisiac.
 A secure woman radiates inner strength and independence — qualities that successful men find appealing, especially when combined with femininity.
 As a general rule, women love men who have confidence blended with humility and men love women who have confidence blended with femininity.

 "The real secret to total gorgeousness is to believe in yourself, have self confidence and try to be secure in your decisions and thoughts," says Kirsten Dunst, the German-American actress best known for her role in the Spider Man trilogy.

 Why is self confidence so attractive?
 When you're confident, you possess three ingredients that attract people to you: the art of great conversation, the feeling of being important and in control, and a focus on other people.
-When you talk openly and honestly with sensitivity, you immediately become a magnetic force.
+When you talk openly and honestly with sensitivity, you immediately become a magnetic, sexy force.
 Confident women who hold the attention of an entire auditorium aren't necessarily the prettiest or smartest women.
 They're the ones with the most inner strength.

 The good news is that there's a simple step-by-step approach to developing your self esteem.
 This confidence-building technique has helped countless numbers of my clients.
 It's been successful with elite athletes, high school kids, business executives — almost everyone who has completed it.
 If you take these steps precisely as recommended, you should start to notice a difference within the first 10 days.